Åse Hedstrøm

 Åse Hedstrøm (born 17 April 1950 in Moss) is a Norwegian contemporary composer.

 Life and career

 Åse Hedstrøm studied music at the Institute of Sonology in Utrecht, and composition at the Norwegian State Academy of Music.
 She continued her studies in Stockholm with composer Sven-David Sandström.

 After completing her studies, Hedstrøm received a three-year working grant from the state in 1987, and began composing full-time.
 She received the Norwegian Society of Composers' Work of the Year award for the chamber music work Right After in 1985 and for the string quartet Sorti in 1989.

-Key elements in Hedstrøm’s production include orchestral works Anima (1983), Nenia (1986) and Cantos (1993).
-Anima received a nomination for a Nordic Council Music Prize in 1986, and Nenia has seen a number of radio performances globally as a result of having been recommended through UNESCO’s International Rostrum of Composers in Paris in 1988.
-Hedstrøm has received a number of commissions from domestic and international orchestral institutions and festivals including Ultima Oslo Contemporary Music Festival, Trondheim Symphony Orchestra, NRK, Henie Onstad Kunstsenter, Staff Band of the Norwegian Armed Forces, Music Factory, Harpans kraft, Stockholm New Music, Musik-Biennale Berlin, BBC, Mirkk Art Forum and Ensemble recherche.